 - Ben Click, Professor of English, St. Mary’s College of Maryland; Editor of Mark Twain Annual (ex officio)

-- Alan Gribben, Professor of English, Auburn University at Montgomery; Editor of Mark Twain Journal (ex officio)
+- Joe B. Fulton, Professor of English, Baylor University; Editor of Mark Twain Journal (ex officio)

 - Joseph Lemak, Director of the Center for Mark Twain Studies, Elmira College (ex officio)

-- Matt Seybold, Professor of American Literature, Elmira College (ex officio)
+- Matt Seybold, Assistant Professor of American Literature and Mark Twain Studies, Elmira College (ex officio)